Hardhat Configuration: Tooling for Smart Contracts

 POLYGONSCAN_API_KEY: ${{ secrets.POLYGONSCAN_KEY }}

-Verification in CI requires that constructor arguments are deterministic or saved as deployment artifacts. hardhat-deploy saves arguments in deployments/polygon/ContractName.json automatically.
+Verification in CI requires constructor arguments to be deterministic or saved as deployment artifacts. hardhat-deploy automatically saves arguments in deployments/polygon/ContractName.json.